Home > Catalonia Bike and Beach

 Make the long journey south to return to the regional capital of Girona.
 Today’s route will be just as stunning as the rest of your trip.
 It will lead you through the rolling hills, vineyards, and numerous quintessentially Catalan towns.
 Throughout the day, you’ll have the opportunity to enjoy a tasting of local flavours and marvel at the splendid mountain vistas.
 Your tour concludes in the medieval old town of Girona, a fitting end to your tour of Catalonia.

-After breakfast, depart Girona at the time of your choice.
+Following breakfast, you may depart at a time of your choosing.

-2 nights in 4-star hotels, 2 nights in 3-star hotels, and 2 nights in luxury farmhouses
+3 nights in 4-star hotels, 2 nights in 3-star hotels, and 1 night in a 2-star hotel